Accessibility

 Safe Places

-A range of additional Safe Places will be based in community locations such as community centres, travel networks and shops, and there will be a series of engagement events with the local community and through specialist organisations working with higher risk groups.
+A range of additional Safe Places are based in community locations such as community centres, travel networks and shops, and there are a series of engagement events with the local community and through specialist organisations working with higher risk groups.

-As well as the phone app, each venue will have a prominently displayed sticker in the window.
-Each Safe Place will be at a trusted location where people can feel safe to ask for assistance.
+As well as the phone app, each venue has a prominently displayed sticker in the window.
+Each Safe Place is a trusted location where people can feel safe to ask for assistance.

-Head to www.safeplacesiow.com to see an up to date list of Safe Place venues who will be displaying the scheme logo.
+Head to www.safeplacesiow.com to see an up to date list of Safe Place venues on the Island.
+The Independent Support Centre at Bernard Way is registered as a Safe Place.

 Safe Places